sksamuel/hoplite/README.md

 Alternatively, in some environments a `.` is not supported in ENV names, so you can also use double underscore `__`.
 Eg `topic__name` would override name in a Topic object.

 Optionally you can also create a `EnvironmentVariablesPropertySource` with `allowUppercaseNames` set to `true` to allow for uppercase-only names.

+### EnvironmentVariableOverridePropertySource

+The `EnvironmentVariableOverridePropertySource` reads config from environment variables like the `EnvironmentVariablesPropertySource`.
+However, unlike that latter source, it is registered by default _and_ only looks for env vars with a special `config.override.` prefix.
+This prefix is stripped from the variable before being applied.
+This can be useful to apply changes at runtime without requiring a build.

+For example, given a config key of `database.host`, if an env variable exists with the key `config.override.database.host`, then the value in the env var would override.

 ### SystemPropertiesPropertySource